caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 ```
 3/1/2024 UPDATE:

 Added a new v2 CPU card.
-It has the same HD63C09 clocked at 3.57 MHz,
+It has the same HD63C09 clocked at 3.57 MHz, 32K Flash
-32K Flash ROM, and serial UART, but it adds 1 MB SRAM, expandable to
+ROM, and serial UART, but it adds 1 MB SRAM, expandable to 4 MB, and a real-
-4 MB, and a real-time clock interrupt.
+time clock interrupt.

-Also, rather than a pin header connection to the backplane, this one
+Rather than a pin header connection to the backplane, this one uses a classic
-uses a classic 60-pin card-edge connector similar to a Nintendo Famicom
+60-pin card-edge connector similar to a Nintendo Famicom cartridge.
-cartridge.

 Moved previous version to past_revs/ subfolder.
 ```